50 Best Nursing Careers Based by Salary

 22. Nursing Home Nurse Practitioner

-What to expect: Nursing homes are not synonymous with geriatric care facilities.
+What to expect from these nursing jobs: Nursing homes are not synonymous with geriatric care facilities.
 In some areas, a nursing home provides care for persons who are no longer acutely ill and therefore do not require hospitalization but are not well enough to be discharged to home care.
 As a practitioner in this setting, your independence may be simplified because clients will be reasonably stable and probably a larger group.
 Preventative care (especially infectious disease possibilities) and curative response are part of this job.
 An advanced degree and certification as a Certified Registered Nurse Practitioner (CRNP) are required to get started.
 Of course, for both of those, a prior requirement, even if not a legal requirement, might be a few years of experience to be familiar with the principles and practices you could, or do encounter, will make you an important part of the health team.

 Median salary: $75,600